AshwinVishwanath/C.A.S.P.E.R-Flight-Software/README.md

    - BNO055 connected to I2C (SDA, SCL) pins.
    - BMP388 connected to I2C (SDA1, SCL1) pins.
 2. **Load Code:**
-   - Open `main.cpp` in Arduino IDE.
+   - Bring all project files together into one Arduino sketch.
-   - Upload the sketch to the Teensy 4.1.
+   - Upload this combined sketch to the Teensy 4.1.

 ### Operation
 1. Upon startup, the system will calibrate sensors.